 In March 2012 Options raised concerns with Mr W (copying in JF to the email) about the "lack of information provided in the Application Forms".
-The email went on to say Options had received ID documents for some applicants, but no corresponding application forms.
+The email went on to say Options had received ID documents for some applicants, but no corresponding application forms; Mrs S was one of the applicants mentioned.
 Mr F for JF undertook to rectify the problem of incomplete applications.